Living History with Joe Certaine

 Joe has ridden with American Indian re-enactors of the warrior societies of the Lakota, Cheyenne, Arapaho, Crow, Comanche and Apache.
 He has earned his warrior name (Bishtewehsa-First Buffalo) from a Sundance Chief of the Crow Nation.

 Certaine has visited most of the remaining cavalry posts and many of the old frontier towns that marked the passing of the western frontier.
 While researching the fate of Isaiah Dorman, the only black man at the Battle of the Little Big Horn, Joe retraced on horseback, a tactical study of the the exact route taken by George Custer, as he and the 7th Cavalry rode to contain the Cheyenne, Lakota and Arapaho warriors in southeastern Montana during June of 1876.
 He has frequently presented the study results during lectures and symposia.

-Joe Certaine has a longstanding personal commitment to the Bill Pickett Riding Academy of Philadelphia, Pennsylvania to provide living history presentations to the young people that receive their equestrian training through the BPRA programs.
-During its fifteen years of existence, Joe has presented the Shadow Warriors program, appearing as different black historical characters of the Frontier West.
-Our committment to American history includes researching recruiting, training and producing Living History presentations and historical interpretation of the Western Frontier of the 19th century.
+During his long tenure as an amateur historian, Joe has presented the Shadow Warriors program, appearing as different black historical characters of the Frontier West and as a black cavalryman of the American Civil War.
+Our committment to American history includes researching and producing Living History presentations and historical interpretation of the Western Frontier of the 19th century.
 To learn more, contact us.

 He tells the stories never heard by young people of color from urban environments.
 Stories that can only be found by reading the works of independent historians and researchers or by conducting first hand research in the National Archives, the Library of Congress or in the newspaper accounts and county records of states that made up the frontier west.